manacake/resume/README.md

 ( <tinaz@tuta.io> ) ( <https://manacake.co> ) ( San Francisco, CA )

 #### Summary
-Tina is a full-stack engineer with extensive experience in web, mobile, and embedded hardware application development.
-She is familiar with the fast-paced dynamic of startups and is regarded as a self starter and a team player.
-She is also a well-organized multi-tasker with superb interpersonal skills and creative spunk!
+Tina is a full-stack engineer with extensive experience in web, mobile, and embedded hardware application design and development.
+She is familiar with the fast-paced dynamic of startups and is regarded as a self-starter and a team player.
+She is also a well organized multi-tasker with superb interpersonal skills and creative spunk!

 #### Skills
 <table>